 Prerequisites for MA (SLP) Program

-This course work may be carried forward from the undergraduate degree or taken at the graduate level; if they are taken at the graduate level, they may not be counted to satisfy any requirements for the Master’s degree.
-Students are encouraged to visit the ASHA web site (http://www.asha.org/) to review KASA and additional certification requirements.
-It is ultimately the students' responsibility to assure they have fulfilled these requirements.
+The basic science coursework may be carried forward from the undergraduate degree or taken as a continuing education or graduate student.
+Students are encouraged to visit the ASHA web site (http://www.asha.org/) to review the above as well as additional certification requirements, as it is ultimately their responsibility to assure they have fulfilled certification requirements.